 Posted On: Wednesday - March 6th 2019 9:38AM MST

-In Topics: Humor US Police State Traffic Stupidity
+In Topics: Humor US Police State Peak Stupidity Roadshow

 Discussion of traffic rules, modern vs. older vehicles, and deaths of pedestrians by Artificial Stupidity in a recent Steve Sailer article - it's one of his many side interests - brought up a few thoughts for this post.
 Also, we have a new topic key, Traffic Stupidity.
 It's so hard to keep organized among the myriad flavors, if I may, of stupidity these days.